cvc5/cvc5/INSTALL.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`CaDiCaL <https://github.com/arminbiere/cadical>`_ is a SAT solver that can be used for solving non-incremental bit-vector problems with eager bit-blasting.
+`CaDiCaL <https://github.com/arminbiere/cadical>`_ is a SAT solver that can be used for the bit-vector solver.
-This dependency may improve performance.
 It can be downloaded and built automatically.
-Configure cvc5 with ``configure.sh --cadical`` to build with this dependency.

 CryptoMiniSat (Optional SAT solver)